 Why does it cost money to be on the team?

 Equestrian is a club sport at Stanford, which means that the team is student-funded.
-We do get some funding from the Club Sports office, the ASSU and Stanford Athletics.
-Team members are required to write letters for The Stanford Fundevery quarter to raise money for the team.
-These are all ways to keep our team dues as low as possible, but it still costs money to feed and care for the horses and pay our coaches.
+We do get some funding from Club Sports and the ASSU.
+Team members work with The Stanford Fund every quarter to raise money for the team.
+These are all ways to keep our team dues as low as possible, but it still costs money to travel to shows, care for the horses, and pay our coaches.

 Do I need my own equipment, or does the team provide it?

-All team members own at least a pair of breeches and riding boots for English and jeans and boots for Western, or clothes can be loaned from the team’s lending library of apparel.
-The English team is sponsored by GPA Helmets and Heritage Gloves.
-Also, at the beginning of the year, all team members are able to work with sponsors Ariat and local tack store, Blue Horse, so that riders can buy show and schooling clothes.
+All team members ride in breeches and riding boots for English and jeans and boots for Western, (clothes can be loaned from the team’s lending library of apparel).
+The Hunt Seat team is sponsored by GPA Helmets and Heritage Gloves.
+Also, at the beginning of the year, all team members are able to work with sponsors Ariat, so that riders can procure show and schooling clothes.
 Thanks to sponsorship, the attire is usually available at discount rates.
 The team also has a large collection of show clothes that team members may borrow.
 Each horse is fitted to its own tack and use of private saddles is not permitted.

 How many horses does the team own?

-The team currently owns 25-30 horses.
+The team currently owns about 30 horses.
 All have been generously donated or loaned to the team.

 I have my own horse.
 Can I ride it in team lessons?